VirtoCommerce/vc-docs/platform/user-guide/docs/content/managing-pages.md

 ## Edit pages with .page and .page-draft extensions

+!!! note
+    This is an option for Page Builder users only.

 In the **Pages list** blade, select the desired page and edit the following fields:

 ![Edit page](media/edit-page.png)